 “Letting other people help pay,” ElbisCochuelo said.
 “As soon as that happens they take over the wedding.
 Guest list, decor, cake, everything.”

-After the Reddit user’s comment received numerous responses and follow-up questions, they provided specific examples — like an uncle offering to pay for the couple’s honeymoon airfare, only for their 18 day trip to turn into 12 days because he bought “the cheapest tickets.”
+After the Reddit user’s comment received numerous responses and follow-up questions, they provided specific examples — like an uncle offering to pay for the couple’s

 Not using digital invitations